-When the CJRS was first launched back in March, the Government contributed 80% of a furloughed employees' wages, up to a cap of £2,500 per month, as well as employer National Insurance (NI) and pension contributions.
+When the CJRS was first launched back in March, government contributions made up 80% of a furloughed employees' wages – up to a cap of £2,500 per month – as well as employer National Insurance (NI) and pension contributions.

 Timeline of the furlough scheme

 Flexible furloughing is introduced from the start of July.
 Furloughed employees are allowed to return to work on a part-time basis; however, employers become responsible for paying the entirety of an employee's wage for the hours they work.
-The Government contribution remains at 80% for all unworked hours.
+Government contributions remain at 80% for all unworked hours.

-The Government's wage contribution is reduced to 70% and employers have to pay 10% of their furloughed employees' wage to meet the minimum 80% mark.
+Government wage contributions reduce to 70% and employers have to pay 10% of their furloughed employees' wage to meet the minimum 80% mark.

 The wage contribution is reduced again, this time to 60%.
 Employers must now contribute a minimum of 20% of furloughed employees' wages.

-Chancellor Rishi Sunak announces on November 5 that the furlough scheme will be extended until the end of March.
+Chancellor Rishi Sunak announces that the furlough scheme will be extended until the end of March.